California’s Black Lawmakers Call for Converting Protest Momentum into Change

 “It becomes painful to continue the conversation.
 Weber said she’ll keep on advocating for equality and called on allies to share in the responsibility.

-Standing with the CLBC were members of the Progressive Caucus, LGBT Caucus,
+Standing with the CLBC were members of the Progressive Caucus, The Latino Caucus, the LGBT Caucus, the Asian &Pacific Islander Caucus and Women’s Caucus.

 “We know that the solution lies in the changing of this nation,” Weber said, urging allies to take up the banner and fight along with African Americans.
 “The battle that is so essential,” she said.